Thursday, January 1, 2026

 Speaking of cyberpsychosis, I'm glad to see in game some people in this story are pushing back against the cyber fetish.
 So many NPCs of all kinds (even the homeless) are walking around with a cybernetic arm or leg - why would so many people go along with this?
 It seems more like a bad prediction from the 80s, than any kind of realistic science fiction.
 I know there's supposed to be a retro cyberpunk feel to this world, but it often just comes off as dated.
 And not like Fallout, which proves an alternate history can be made to mostly work.

 How much does difficulty and loot scale with my level?
 In what ratio should I grind up and then do the story, or the other way around?
-Let's check in on at least old story elements, like the people who set up the job that got Jackie killed and my my brain chip installed.
+Let's check in on at least old story elements, like the people who set up the job that got Jackie killed and my brain chip installed.
 Back to Lizzie's Bar to see Judy.
 It seems like V would want to get to this sooner than later.

 Dollhouse is an interesting idea, but I think it precedes the TV show.
 Can't remember how far back in cyberpunk lore it originates.
 Maybe I'll look it up later.